vercel/next.js/packages/next/README.md

 }
 ```

-**Note: API routes pages are compiled just for the server.
-So there is no overhead inside the client bundle.
-Every route is its own separated bundle, so there is no problem with big bundles and slow bootup.**
+**Note: API routes pages are compiled just for the server, there's no overhead added to the client bundle and every route is its own separated bundle.**

-#### API middlewares
+#### API Middlewares

-API routes provides built in `middlewares` which parse incoming `req` event.
-These middlewares are:
+API routes provides built in `middlewares` which parse the incoming `req`.
+Those middlewares are:

-- `req.cookies` - an object containing the cookies sent by the request - default `{}`
+- `req.cookies`: an object containing the cookies sent by the request.
+Defaults to `{}`
-- `req.query` - an object containing the request's [query string](https://en.wikipedia.org/wiki/Query_string) - default `{}`
+- `req.query`: an object containing the [query string](https://en.wikipedia.org/wiki/Query_string).
+Defaults to `{}`
-- `req.body` - an object containing parsed body by `content-type`, or `null` if no body is sent
+- `req.body`: an object containing the body parsed by `content-type`, or `null` if no body is sent

-#### Helper functions
+#### Helper Functions

-We're providing a set of `Express.js`-like methods to improve the developer experience and increase the speed of creating a new `API` endpoints.
+We're providing a set of `Express.js`-like methods to improve the developer experience and increase the speed of creating new `API` endpoints:

 ```js
 export default (req, res) => {